solliancenet/microsoft-postgresql-developer-guide/03_GettingStarted/03_01_Getting_Started_Provision_PostgreSQL_Flexible_Server.md

 ### Storage

 Azure Database for PostgreSQL - Flexible Server uses [Azure managed disks](https://learn.microsoft.com/azure/virtual-machines/disks-types).
 When increasing storage, the default behavior is to increase the disk size to the next premium tier.
 This increase is always double in both size and cost, regardless of whether you start the storage scaling operation manually or through storage autogrow.
-Enabling storage autogrow is valuable when you're managing unpredictable workloads, because it automatically detects low-storage conditions and scales up the storage accordingly.
+Enabling storage autogrow is valuable when you are managing unpredictable workloads, because it automatically detects low-storage conditions and scales up the storage accordingly.

-> NOTE: After you increase the storage size, you can't go back to a smaller storage size.
+> NOTE: After you increase the storage size, you cannot go back to a smaller storage size.

 There are [some limitations](https://learn.microsoft.com/azure/virtual-machines/disks-types) when working with Azure managed disk storage.